Covexillary Schubert varieties and Kazhdan-Lusztig Polynomials: Introduction

-In type A, vexillary permutations $w$ in the symmetric group $W\cong S_n$ are defined by pattern avoidance, those permutations that avoid pattern $2143$.
-In other words, there is no sequence of four numbers $a<b<c<d$ with $w(c) < w(d) < w(a) < w(b)$.
-Billey and Lam \cite{BilleyLam} extended the notion of vexillary elements $w\in W$ for type A to the other classical types.
-Anderson and Fulton \cite{AF20} adapted these vexillary elements for classical types in a geometric context.
-Given a vexillary element $w$, we call $w_\circ w$ a covexillary element, where $w_\circ\in W$ is the longest element.
-We take Schubert varieties $X_{w_\circ w}$ of dimension $\ell(w_\circ w)$ associated to covexillary elements $w_{\circ}w$ in classical types.
-Covexillary Schubert varieties $X_{w_\circ w}$ are defined by the rank conditions related to covexillary elements such as $3412$-avoiding in type A. Lascoux \cite{L} provided combinatorial formulas for the Kazhdan-Lusztig polynomials associated to $3412$-avoiding elements in type A. See also \cite[Theorem 18]{Bre}.
+In type $A$, $W$ may be identified with the symmetric group $S_n$ of permutations of $\{1,2,\ldots,n\}$.
+The {\it vexillary permutations} $w\in S_n$ are those that avoid the pattern $2143$; in other words, there is no sequence of four numbers $a<b<c<d$ with $w(c) < w(d) < w(a) < w(b)$.
+Billey and Lam \cite{BilleyLam} extended the notion of vexillary elements $w\in W$ from type $A$ to Weyl groups for the other classical types.
+Anderson and Fulton \cite{AF20} reformulated the definition of these vexillary elements with a {``triple"} in the geometric context of degeneracy loci.
+In this paper, we use the definition and properties of a vexillary (signed) permutation from the point of view in \cite{AF20}.

-We prove that the Hilbert-Poincar\'{e} polynomials associated to a covexillary Schubert variety $X_{w_\circ w}$ with a torus-fixed point $p_{w_\circ v}\in X_{w_\circ w}$ in all classical types can be formulated in two ways.
-Our first formula is given by the sum over edge labelings of labelled trees $\mathcal{T}^L$ in a certain set $A^G(\mathfrak{K}(w,v),\mathfrak{H}(w))$.
-Undefined notations will be discussed later in \S \ref{tree} and \S\ref{sec2}. \begin{theorem} Let $w_\circ w\in W$ be covexillary, and $w\leq v$.
-The Hilbert-Poincar\'{e} polynomial for the stalk of the intersection cohomology sheaf of $X_{w_\circ w}$ at $p_{w_\circ v}$ is given by